chikamichi/jquery.circular/README.md

 ```

 If the carousel's structure changes during its lifecycle (adding/removing
 slides…), one must re-create the `circular` instance.
+This may change in
+the future (adding/removing slides and controls).

 Settings
 --------